From speeding tickets to car accidents, driving comes with its fair share of risks.

-If you have recently received a ticket or been convicted of a moving violation, it could be worth it to compare quotes from other insurance providers—you might be able to secure a cheaper premium that way.
+If you have recently received a traffic ticket or been convicted of a traffic violation, it could be worth it to compare quotes from other insurance providers—you still might be able to secure a cheaper premium.
 Though your current provider might care a lot about your recent violation, another provider might not.
-If you care to research other insurance options, Insurify is a free and easy way to compare car insurance quotes from top providers in three minutes or less.

 For better or worse, the Department of Motor Vehicles maintains a permanent record of your driving history.
 However, insurance companies don’t use these violations against you after their chargeable period.
 The chargeable period is the length of time an insurance company will increase your price because of a violation, such as a speeding ticket.

 If you drive, you’ve probably heard about a “license point system.”
 Though both the DMV and insurance companies use point systems, they are different and separate from each other.
-Insurance companies use their own proprietary methods for assigning points while the DMV uses a clearly defined system.
+Insurance companies use their proprietary methods for assigning points while the DMV uses a clearly defined system.
 To make things even more confusing, DMV point systems vary from state to state.

 |State||License Points Warranting Suspension||Time Frame|